Without Love (Hairspray song)

 "Without Love" is a song from the 2002 musical Hairspray.
 It is a quartet song performed by Tracy, Link, Penny, and Seaweed, and is inspired by the duets of Motown artists Marvin Gaye & Tammi Terrell.

 Synopsis

 Taking place during the second act of the musical and the 2007 musical film, "Without Love" finds the four teenagers singing about how they have all broken down societal barriers in order to love one another, and the two boys free the girls from their entrapment, heading off to the Corny Collins Show TV studio.
+Link frees love interest and lead, Tracey Turnblad, from jail after unjustly being arrested for protesting against the exclusion of black performers from the "Corny Collins Show", and Seaweed frees love interest Penny from her mother tying her to her bed to prevent her from escaping after learning she, a white girl, is dating Seaweed, a black boy, in the racially segregated Baltimore in the 1960's.
+While in the 2002 musical rendition of Hairspray, Link saves Tracey from jail, in the 2007 film rendition, Link reunites with Tracey after Penny helps her escape from being locked in Penny's mothers basement while hiding from the police.

 Answers.com explains: "In this song, the male lead, Link, reveals his love to Tracy, and Tracy's white friend, Penny, expresses her love for a black teen named Seaweed.
 The couples must literally fight through physical barriers in order to get to each other and rejoin the protest."

 Analysis

 Answers.com explains the lyrical prowess of the song: